aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 If you do not want to embed fonts (to avoid increasing the size of the resulting HTML), you can link all fonts by implementing your own  `LinkAllFontsHtmlController` version.

-This Java code shows you how to convert a PowerPoint to HTML while linking all fonts and excluding "Calibri" and "Arial" (since they already exist in the system):
+This Javascript code shows you how to convert a PowerPoint to HTML while linking all fonts and excluding "Calibri" and "Arial" (since they already exist in the system):

 ```javascript
     var pres = new  aspose.slides.Presentation("pres.pptx");